Othryades/mp3-Streaming-Playlist-Javascript/README.md

 ## Thanks

-Mp3 Streamer is just a mishmash of other people's hard work.
-Thank you so much to the people who have built wonderful features on which this project relies.
+School Management was possible thanks to other people's hard work.
+Thank you so much to the people who have built and share wonderful open source technology on which this project relies.

 ## Donations

-I work on Mp3 Streamer mostly in my own spare time.
-If you've found Mp3 Streamer useful and would like to help feed me and fund continued development and new features, please [donate via PayPal][donate].
+I work on School Management mostly in my own spare time.
+If you've found School Management useful and would like to help feed me and fund continued development and new features, please donate via PayPal.
 If you'd like a specific feature added to Mp3 Streamer and are willing to pay for it, please [email me](mailto:orev5135@gmail.com).

 ## License